polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/alicebob.md

   ![Top Left Network Icon](assets/tutorials/private-network/private-network-top-left-network-icon.png)

-- A popup dropdown appears.
-Choose the last entry, which is a local node using default port 9944
+- A popout dialog appears.
+Expand **DEVELOPMENT** and ensure the custom endpoint is set to `ws://127.0.0.1:9945`.

   ![Select Network](assets/tutorials/private-network/private-network-select-network.png)

 - To connect to a custom node and port, you just need to specify the endpoint by choosing `custom endpoint` and type in your own endpoint.
 In this way you can use a single instance of Apps UI to connect to various nodes.
+Click **Switch** icon to actually switch to the new endpoint when necessary.

   ![Custom Endpoint](assets/tutorials/private-network/private-network-custom-endpoint.png)

-You should now see something like this.
+You should now observe result like this example from the **Network** and **Explorer** page.

 ![No blocks in polkadot-js-apps](assets/tutorials/private-network/private-network-no-blocks.png)